TonicAI/tonic_validate/pypi_readme.md

 # dataframe that has the input data and the scores for each question
 scores_df = batch_scores.to_dataframe()
 ```

-The [examples folder](examples) contains more extensive examples of using Tonic Validate Metrics with a RAG application.
-The example system is built using [LlamaIndex](https://github.com/run-llama/llama_index) to answer questions about Paul Graham essays on founders.

 # Metrics reference